ghostsquad/ghostsquad.github.io/content/posts/kubernetes-on-the-cheap-part-1.md

 Most of the next commands can be run from the google cloud console via their website.

-You'll need to run this locally (you can copy/paste the output though in the GCloud Console)
+Run this locally, and copy the output (or visit the website below to get your home IP address)

 ```bash
 MY_HOME_IP="$(curl https://ifconfig.co/ip)"
 echo "MY_HOME_IP=${MY_HOME_IP}"
 ```

+Run this from the Cloud Shell console

 ```bash
 PROJECT_NAME="kubernetes-on-the-cheap"